sagarbuddhic/questions/README.md

 useCallback to store the function.\
 code splitting, React.lazy, dynamic import.

+***React JS Multiple SetStates***

+On a button click with multiple set states, react has optimization which runs in set state in batches.

+React batches state updates that occur in event handlers and lifecycle methods.
+Thus, if you update state multiple times in a <div onClick /> handler, React will wait for event handling to finish before re-rendering.This only works in React-controlled synthetic event handlers and lifecycle methods.
+State updates are not batched in AJAX and setTimeout event handlers.

+React 18:

+Batch Updates are available for all events.

 ***Redux***

 The whole global state of your app is stored in an object tree inside a single store.
 The only way to change the state tree is to create an action, an object describing what happened, and dispatch it to the store.
 To specify how state gets updated in response to an action, you write pure reducer functions that calculate a new state based on the old state and the action.